JasperFx/jasper/documentation/documentation/messaging/messages.md

 ## Custom Serializers

-To use additional .Net serializers, you just need to create a new implementation of the `Jasper.Conneg.ISerializer` interface and register that into the IoC service container.
+To use additional .Net serializers, you just need to create a new implementation of the `Jasper.Conneg.ISerializerFactory` interface and register that into the IoC service container.

 <[sample:ISerializer]>

-See the [built in Newtonsoft.Json adapter](https://github.com/JasperFx/jasper/blob/master/src/Jasper/Conneg/NewtonsoftSerializer.cs) for an example usage.
+See the [built in Newtonsoft.Json adapter](https://github.com/JasperFx/jasper/blob/master/src/Jasper/Conneg/NewtonsoftSerializerFactory.cs) for an example usage.

 ## Versioned Message Forwarding